P-1B A Member of an Internationally Recognized Entertainment Group

 Applying for a Visa at a U.S. Embassy or Consulate

 Once the visa petition is approved, you can apply at a U.S. embassy or consulate.
 For more information on visa application processing and issuance fees, see the Department of State's travel.state.gov page.

 Period of Stay/Extension of Stay

 Extension of Stay

-Time needed to complete the event, competition or performance, not to exceed 1 year
+Time needed to complete the event, competition or performance, not to exceed one year

-Increments of up to 1 year in order to continue or complete the event, competition or performance for which you were admitted.
+Increments of up to one year in order to continue or complete the same event, competition or performance for which you were admitted.

 Change of employer

 You may change employers, but only after your new employer has filed a new petition with USCIS requesting permission to employ you and extend your stay.
 You may not start employment with the new employer until the Form I-129 has been approved.